 The reason is simple: your movement pattern is vastly different while sleeping vs. while exercising.
 In fact, during the restorative phases of sleep, you might not move at all.
 That makes it incredibly easy for WHOOP to take accurate heart rate measurements.

-Considering the excellent results of various validation studies, it’s safe to assume that the hardware sensors packed into WHOOP can accurately track your biometrics while you sleep.
+Considering the excellent results shown in various validation studies, it’s safe to assume that the hardware sensors packed into WHOOP can accurately track your biometrics while you sleep.

 One thing I’ve seen other people complain about is WHOOP’s supposedly unrealistic recommendations on when to go to bed and how long to sleep.

-So if you’ve been sleeping an hour less than your body needs for the past three weeks, you can expect a higher sleep need for the next few days or even weeks.
+So if you’ve been sleeping an hour less than your body needs over the course of three weeks (for example), you can expect a higher sleep need for the next few days or even weeks.
 Sleep debt doesn’t just go away because you want it to.

 How Accurate Is the WHOOP Recovery Score?

 The recovery score is so accurate and useful that I’d be wearing WHOOP even if that was the only feature it offered.